agdaniela/home/index.md

 ---

-# Daniela A. Gonzalez

 Hi, welcome to my website!
-I am an argentinan economist and a doctoral fellow at the Secretaría de Ciencia y Tecnología from the Universidad Nacional de Córdoba [(SECYT-UNC)](https://www.unc.edu.ar/ciencia-y-tecnolog%C3%ADa) and Assistant Professor at the Facultad de Ciencias Económicas, Universidad Nacional de Córdoba, Córdoba, Argentina [(FCE-UNC)](https://www.eco.unc.edu.ar/).
+I am an argentinan economist and a doctoral fellow at the Secretaría de Ciencia y Tecnología from the Universidad Nacional de Córdoba <a href="https://www.unc.edu.ar/ciencia-y-tecnolog%C3%ADa" target="_blank" class="custom-link" rel="noopener noreferrer">(SECYT-UNC)</a> and Assistant Professor at the Facultad de Ciencias Económicas, Universidad Nacional de Córdoba, Córdoba, Argentina <a href="https://www.eco.unc.edu.ar/" target="_blank" class="custom-link" rel="noopener noreferrer">(FCE-UNC)</a>.

 My research interests are in the field of  Statistical and Machine Learning, Quantitative Economic Analysis, Applied Economics and Artificial Intelligence.
+My research uses Bayesian Networks to model and empirically test the competing economic theories on the causes of Argentina's chronic inflation.

 <!--
 # Bulma Clean Theme demo website